YakaryBovine/Sundren/Rules/Combat/Combat Attack Rolls.md

 When a combatant wants to harm an enemy, they need to make a hit roll.
-An attack usually counts as a [[Actions in Combat#Main Actions|Main Action]] and the assailant must be close enough to actually hit the target with whatever weapon they have to hand.
+An attack usually counts as a [[Combat Action Types#Main Actions|Main Action]] and the assailant must be close enough to actually hit the target with whatever weapon they have to hand.
 ### Hit Rolls
 To make a hit roll, the attacker rolls a d20 and adds their relevant combat skill, their class attack bonus, and their relevant [[Attributes#Attribute Modifiers|attribute modifier]].
 If they lack even level-0 skill in the weapon being used, they suffer a -2 penalty.
 Any other situational modifiers or penalties are also added to the roll.
 ### Damage Rolls